mnot/I-D/rfc7320bis/draft.md

   for 'http' URIs, or metadata for any URI.

 * Applications Using URIs ("applications") - specifications that use URIs to meet specific needs;
-  e.g., a HTTP interface to particular information on a host.
+  e.g., an HTTP interface to particular information on a host.

 Requirements that target the generic class "Specifications" apply to all specifications, including both those enumerated above and others.

-Note that this specification ought not be interpreted as preventing the allocation of control of URIs by parties that legitimately own them, or have delegated that ownership; for example, a specification might legitimately define the semantics of a URI on the IANA.ORG Web site as part of the establishment of a registry.
+Note that this specification ought not be interpreted as preventing the allocation of control of URIs by parties that legitimately own them, or have delegated that ownership; for example, a specification might legitimately define the semantics of a URI on IANA's Web site as part of the establishment of a registry.

 There may be existing IETF specifications that already deviate from the guidance in this document.
-In these cases, it is up to the relevant communities (i.e. those of the URI scheme as well as that which produced the specification in question) to determine an appropriate outcome; e.g., updating the scheme definition, or changing the specification.
+In these cases, it is up to the relevant communities (i.e., those of the URI scheme as well as that which produced the specification in question) to determine an appropriate outcome; e.g., updating the scheme definition, or changing the specification.